Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topological and cotopological congruences

 \begin{proposition} A congruence is topological if and only if it is generated by a class of truncated maps. \end{proposition} \begin{proof} By definition, a topological congruence is generated by monomorphism, that is by $(-1)$-truncated maps.
 The converse is given by \cref{truncatedaretop}. \end{proof}

-\begin{remark} They are other examples topological maps than truncated maps since any coproduct of topological maps is topological and not all coproducts of truncated maps are truncated.
-Is any colimit of topological congruence topological?
-Is any map in a topological congruence topological? \end{remark}
+\begin{remark} Not all topological maps are truncated since any coproduct of topological maps is topological and not all coproducts of truncated maps are truncated.
+We do not know if a colimit of topological maps is a topological map, nor if every map in a topological congruence is a topological map. \end{remark}